-For those of you who are at work or unable to watch the video for some reason, Corey had a change of heart and when Amanda got home from work on Tuesday, there was a tiny little Doberman puppy waiting for her in the backyard.
+And then, when she got home…well, there was a tiny little Doberman puppy waiting for her in the backyard.
 She cried.
 It was wonderful, sweet, and completely surprising.

 They decided to name the new puppy Hadley.
 After some research, they learned that she had been dropped off at the animal shelter wit her four sisters by a local “breeder” (read: puppy mill owner) because they were sick, malnourished, and completely emaciated – she couldn’t sell them, so she needed to get rid of them.
 After taking Hadley to the vet, they learned that she had tapeworms, roundworms, and Giardia (a protozoa that can cause serious illness in dogs – and humans).
 She was also at least 10 pounds underweight and had two different spots on her body (one from being spayed, and one from either an improperly administered shot or a dog bite) that were infected.

 They left the vet with more medicine than they had ever seen for one tiny little dog, including some vitamins that were intended to help her gain a bit of weight.